img 0636

 • Interreligious, interethnic and intercultural dialogue is promoted and improves mutual understanding, social cohesion and the peaceful coexistence of society.

-• Society is sensitized to interethnic and interreligious violence and conflict through advocacy campaigns.
+• Society is sensitized to interethnic and interreligious conflicts and outbreaks of violence through advocacy campaigns.

-• Key members of society, such as pastors or organizational staff, are trained in peacebuilding and nonviolent conflict transformation.
+• Key people in society, e.g. religious or traditional leaders and organizational staff, are trained in peacebuilding and non-violent conflict transformation.

 • Trained peace workers and leaders act as bridge builders in society.